 And if neither of those puddings float your boat, you may prefer some of the other options.
 These included Baked Alaska, Orange Posset with Lemon Shortbread, or a cheese board of British cheeses.

 Our meal was complimentary, but the total bill would have come to £77.
 This included three courses for both of us, plus water for the table and a glass of wine.
 It’s certainly a good price for a delicious meal in such a special setting.

 Feeling very satisfied and full, we moved back through to the Library.
 We chatted to some of the other guests, while James kept us entertained with tales of the house’s many ghosts.

 But ghost stories don’t spook me, and I enjoyed a fabulous night’s sleep in the stunning Nightingale Suite.

 Breakfast in the Mansion Kitchen

-After a wonderful night’s sleep and a couple of cups of tea in our room, Mark and I headed down to the Mansion Kitchen for breakfast.
+After a wonderful night’s sleep and a couple of cups of tea in our room, we headed down to the Mansion Kitchen for breakfast.

 Coffee and tea were soon brought over to our table, while we perused the breakfast menu.
 And once our order had been taken, we took our opportunity to explore the buffet options.

 And there were plenty of options to explore.
 From fresh fruit salad, pastries and cereals, to yoghurt and a range of dried fruits, nuts and seeds.

 You can help yourself to pancakes or make some toast, and jugs of fruit juice are supplied as well.
 If you don’t feel like a cooked breakfast, you can certainly find a hearty start to the day here.